mminl-de/interscore/README.md

 16. Set up the correct IP in the app
 17. connect and now you can toggle all widgets and replays

+### Docker-Hosten
+The current version is tailord to my server setup.
+A vps for static IP, connection to a dommainname.
+OBS hosted on a PC with dynamic IP and enough CPU/GPU Power to run obs and stream.
+This will be abstracted/automated in the future to be more flexible and easy to setup.
+0. The VPS needs a user (interscore-tunnel) for which the Host-PC has a ssh-key.
+1. make sure all ports are open on the VPS (8081, 4444)
+2. `make b-install js-new`
+3. cd docker/
+4. Download obs binary with WebSocket support into ./ as obs
+5. Change the path to the .ssh folder in the Makefile (default /home/mrmine/.ssh/) for yours
+6. make build run
+Also you'll need an nginx server somewhere with an rtmp config (see docker/nginx.conf rtmp section).
+Be aware that you need an nginx version with rtmp-module activated!
+It can be run anywhere, on the Docker-PC on the VPS or even on a third machine.
+Hosting on the VPS has the nice effect that the rtmp link is static.
+Then you need to edit the rtmp links both in docker/obs-config/basic/scenes/radball.json and on the device you stream from(Phone/GoPro)

 ## Demonstrations
 - https://www.youtube.com/watch?v=3LFNC_H9lVw (a little unstable but brings the idea across)